Welcome to Lainey Feingold’s “About” Page. Here you can find the following information:

 In addition to her work with the blind community, she has resolved numerous other cases on behalf of persons with disabilities, including national class actions against Shell and Chevron resulting in ADA implementation at over 5,000 service stations across the country.

-Lainey was a founding steering committee member of the Disability Rights Bar Association (DRBA), a national organization of disability rights lawyers.
+Lainey was a founding steering committee member of the Disability Rights Bar Association (DRBA), a national organization of disability rights lawyers founded in 2009.

 Back to topLainey’s Book

-- Read more about the Structured Negotiation book including how to order with a 10% discount.
+- Read more about the Structured Negotiation book.

-- Read what people are saying about Lainey’s book.
+- Read what people say about Lainey’s book.

 - Visit the LFLegal media page for media interviews and podcasts about the book.